 CCE Request granted.
-If the calling process had already locked the RIN, TRUE is returned to the word lockcond.
-If the RIN was free, FALSE is returned to lockcond.

-Request denied because the RIN was invalid.
+If the calling process had already locked the RIN, TRUE is returned to the word lockcond .
+If the RIN was free, FALSE is returned to lockcond .
+CCG Not returned.
+CCL Request denied because the RIN was invalid.
 Possibly due to: rinnum too large, no local RIN allocated, or rinnum specified a number less than or equal to zero.

-The condition codes possible if lockcond = FALSE are

-Not returned.

-Request granted.
-If the calling process had already locked the RIN, TRUE is returned to the word lockcond.
-If the RIN was free, FALSE is returned to lockcond.
+The condition codes possible if $lockcond = FALSE$ are CCE Request granted.
+If the calling process had already locked the RIN, TRUE is returned to the word lockcond .
+If the RIN was free, FALSE is returned to lockcond .